-- PTC treatment week begins on Sunday and ends on Saturday, and any part of a week is counted as a full week. - Payments are due based upon payment arrangements of the facility (daily, weekly, bi-weekly or monthly) - Type of payment varies per facility (cash, credit cards) - Payments are to be provided to the individual responsible for payment collection - Some private insurances are accepted.
-You are encouraged to check with your private insurance provider to see if you qualify for billing and/or reimbursement from your carrier.
-PTC can provide payment records for your own remittance. - If you are receiving dosing services, I understand that the initial charge is non-refundable, whether or not you complete the course of treatment. - After you complete the enrollment process and choose not to enter PTC treatment services, an Intake services charge is non-refundable - You are responsible for the contents of this agreement.
+• PTC treatment week begins on Sunday and ends on Saturday, and any part of a week is counted as a full week.

-- You are expected to promptly report any changes to my financial coverage.
+- Payments are due based upon payment arrangements of the facility (weekly, bi-weekly or monthly) - Type of payment varies per facility, Miners Medical accepts cash and credit cards. - Payments are to be provided to the front desk prior to dosing. - Limited private insurances are accepted.
+You are encouraged to check with your private insurance provider to see if you qualify for reimbursement from your carrier.
+PTC can provide payment records for your own remittance. - If you are receiving dosing services, I understand that the initial charge is non-refundable, whether or not you complete the course of treatment. - After you complete the enrollment process and choose not to enter PTC treatment services, an Intake services charge is non-refundable - Premature discontinuation of treatment and return within five (5) days of last dose is subject to a reinstatement charge.
+If you return after five (5) days, then full enrollment fees apply. - You are responsible for the contents of this agreement. - You are expected to promptly report any changes to your financial coverage.
 You are responsible for any outstanding fees that may apply. - You understand that PTC has the right to adjust treatment service fees during the course of your treatment.